- Plan F is a Medicare supplement (Medigap) plan.

 - may be difficult to switch to a different plan

-- may not be able to buy a plan if you’re under 65 (companies aren’t required to sell polices to those under 65)
+- may not be able to buy a plan if you’re under age 65 (companies aren’t required to sell policies to those under age 65)

-You may buy a Medicare supplement plan during your open enrollment period, which begins the month you’re 65 and after you’ve already enrolled in Medicare Part B.
+You may buy a Medicare supplement plan during your open enrollment period, which begins the month you turn 65 years old and after you’ve already enrolled in Medicare Part B.

 However, at the beginning of 2020, the guidelines for who can enroll in Plan F changed.
 These changes are as follows: